 Guaranteed Maximum Price

-hh2 Synchronization Client
+hh2 Synchronisation Client

-The hh2 synchronization client is a third-party client application developed by hh2.
+The hh2 synchronisation client is a third-party client application developed by hh2.
 When the ERP Integrations tool is enabled on a company's Procore account and the tool is configured to work with Sage 300 CRE®CRE, your Procore point of contact will work with your Procore Administrator to install and configure the hh2 synchronization client on your Sage 300 CRE® Server.
 This allows data to sync between your Sage 300 CRE® database server and Procore.

-Short for Heating, Ventilation, and Air Conditioning.
+Heating, Ventilation and Air Conditioning

 Hypertext Transfer Protocol Secure

 An Identity Provider (IdP) provides the identifiers required for users to interact with a system.
 Procore's supported Single Sign-On (SSO) solutions can be configured to work with different identity providers.
-See What is Single Sign-On?

 Integrated ERP System